bkper/GSTestRunner/README.md

 If you are testing another library, don't forget to let the [Development Mode] on, so the test will run always on latest code version.

+#Suite names

-**PS**: The suiteName must be unique.
+To avoid conflicts, **the suiteName must be unique**.
 If someone already taken the name, you will get an error like this:

  `Suite name "Get Started" already taken!
 Change the name and/or namespace, or ask one of those guys to include you as recipient: [xxx@gmail.com]`

-Just follow the instructions to find an available suite name, or to get your email added to an already taken one.
+You can do either:
+ - Change the name and/or namespace, on [options](#Options)
+ - Ask the ones who already taken that suite name to include you, by adding to the [options](#Options).recipient and running the suite at least once.

 #Befores and Afters